qguv/sgen/README.md

     vim credentials.py
     while true; do; python3 twitter_bot.py; sleep 360; done

+To use the systemd user timer for the twitter bot, change the script path in the `sgen_bot.service` to wherever you keep system scripts.

 ## Sample output

     Startup idea: the Foursquare of organ harvesting